 Our vision and values are at the core of everything we do.
 They underpin our teaching and learning, and provide an environment which prepares our pupils as confident, happy citizens.

-St. Andrew’s is already a successful school and is proud of its achievements.
-Ten years ago the governors and staff worked hard on developing a long term plan for our school that would create a learning environment that built on previous successes and promoted the highest standards possible in a building fully equipped for education in the 21st century.
+Back in 2008 the governors and staff worked hard to develop a long term vision for our school that built on previous successes and promoted the highest standards possible in a building fully equipped for education in the 21st century.
 This initial vision ran from 2008-2020 and much was accomplished.
 In 2021 we decided to create a new vision taking us to 2030

 The Planning Process